rexghadaffi/Pacion/README.md

-# Nag mamakaawa ako sa inyo, PLEASE FOLLOW NAMING CONVENTION:
+# PLEASE FOLLOW NAMING CONVENTION:

 1.)
 Filename = all letters lowercase, in case of multiple words use this template